Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Extension of the latent regression model

 \subsection{Ranker clustering via mixture model}

-Our previous models assume that the underlying score $\bm{\mu}$ is universal to all rankers, which can sometimes be too restrictive. \cite{bockenholt1993} and \cite{murphy2006,murphy2008jasa,murphy2008aoas} suggested that there are often several categories of voters with very different political opinions in an election, and subsequently a mixture model approach should be applied to cluster voters into subgroups.
-Differing from BARCW, which studies differences in rankers' reliabilities, this mixture model focuses on the heterogeneity in rankers' opinions while assuming that all rankers are equally reliable.
+All previously described models assume that the underlying score $\bm{\mu}$ is universal to all rankers, which can sometimes be too restrictive. \cite{bockenholt1993} and \cite{murphy2006,murphy2008aoas,murphy2008jasa} suggested that there are often several categories of voters with very different political opinions in an election, and subsequently a mixture model approach should be applied to cluster voters into subgroups.
+Differing from BARCW, which studies differences in rankers' reliability, this mixture model focuses on the heterogeneity in rankers' opinions while assuming that all rankers are equally reliable.

-A common issue in mixture models is to determine the number of mixture components.
-Here we employ the Dirichlet process mixture model, which overcomes this problem by defining mixture distributions with a countably infinite number of components via a Dirichlet process prior \citep{antoniak1974mixtures, ferguson1983bayesian}.
-We first extend Model (\ref{eq2}) so that the underlying score of entities is ranker-specific:
+\cite{bockenholt1993} considered finite mixtures of TMD models.
+However, in finite mixture models, a common issue is how to determine the number of mixture components.
+Here we employ the Dirichlet process mixture model, which overcomes this issue by using mixture distributions with countably infinite number of components via a Dirichlet process prior \citep{antoniak1974mixtures, ferguson1983bayesian}.
+We first extend model \eqref{eq:BARC} so that the underlying score of each entity is ranker-specific: